MicrosoftDocs/Hololens/hololens/includes/options-overview.md

 1. [Connect to your network](https://docs.microsoft.com/hololens/hololens-network).
 1. [Enroll with your organization](https://docs.microsoft.com/hololens/hololens-enroll-mdm).

-## How to get ready to deploy HoloLens devices in your Organization
+## How to get ready to deploy HoloLens devices for your Organization

 ### 1. Prepare
 1. [Deploy HoloLens in a commercial environment](../hololens-requirements.md).